ronanlevesque/ronanlevesque/src/pages/articles/2020-04-20-react-and-atomic-css.md

 By default, an Atomic CSS framework will generate a ton of selectors, resulting in a big bundle.
 For this very website, the minified bundle is `312 Ko`, way too much given the small amount of content it holds.
 Fortunately, we have a way to ensure we **only load what we need**, thanks to [PurgeCSS](https://github.com/FullHuman/purgecss).
 It will read the content of your files and will only keep the selectors that show in you source code.
 After being cleaned, my CSS bundle goes down to `7 Ko`, way better!

-One thing to keep in mind with PurgeCSS: in the `Title` example above, I have interpolated some code.
+One thing to keep in mind with PurgeCSS: in the `Title` example above, I have interpolated some code for the `color-` class name.
 The tool won’t understand that, so we need to whitelist the pattern in its configuration file:

 ```js
 module.exports = {